 Spring is in the air and the animals at the zoos are waking up from their long winter slumber—zookeepers say cooler spring weather is actually the best time to see the animals out and active.
 Zoos across the United States are beginning to open up for the season with social distancing and other COVID-19 precautions in place.
 Many are also offering the chance for families to virtually visit the zoo through webcams.
 Zoos like the San Diego Zoo, the Georgia Aquarium and the Monterey Bay Aquarium are all contributing.
 Enjoy watching pandas, penguins and beluga whales in the comfort of your own home, or venture out in person to your local zoo.

 There’s nothing like a beautiful walk in the park now that the snow has melted and the sun is out.
 Since spring is off-season, many public or state parks will have free or discounted admission and plenty of parking spots available.
-And if you go to a park with hiking trails, you can get a workout in on the sand or on the trails.
+And if you go to a park with hiking routes, you can get a workout in on the sand or on the trails.
 You can bring a healthy picnic or snacks for this day trip, too.
 Here’s a list of the best places to hike in the mitten state.
 I love sunset hikes this time of year now that the days are getting longer.
 It’s a wonderful way to get outdoors after dinner with the family.

 3. Go fly a kite

-This is a fun activity that the whole family can enjoy at a windy beach, a new to you park, the local school playground or even in your own backyard.
+This is a fun activity that the whole family can enjoy at a windy beach, a park, the local school playground or even in your own backyard.
 Flying kites keeps you moving when it’s extra windy and can give you a great arm workout, plus it’s low-cost.
 You can pick up a new kite the whole family will love at a local store or order a colorful option with the kids’ favorite character online.
-So check the forecast for a windy day and get ready to take to the sky.
+Check the forecast for a windy day and get ready to take to the sky.